G

 There is no position one through ten in an AI answer.
 An engine either names your brand or it does not, and which brands it names changes from one run to the next.
 So a tracker that hands you a single "AI rank" is reporting a snapshot of something that moves while you look at it.

-This is not a tooling flaw, it is how the models work.
-A study testing five large language models across eight tasks and ten runs each found accuracy varying by up to 15% between runs, and a gap of up to 70% between the best and worst output, even with settings meant to make results repeatable.
+This is not a tooling flaw; it is how the models work.
+A study testing five large language models across eight tasks and ten runs each found accuracy varying by up to 15% between runs, with a gap of up to 70% between the best and worst output, even with settings meant to make results repeatable.
 None of the models reliably reproduced identical output.
 If the answer text itself is not stable, the brand list inside it certainly is not.

 The Honest Metric: Share of Voice Across Many Runs